infraspecdev/infraspec.dev/content/blog/tftp-overview.md

 ## TFTP protocol overview

-<p style='text-align: justify;'>TFTP known as Trivial File transfer protocol is a simple file transfer protocol with features such as get or put files.
-Unlike FTP or SFTP which can share files across networks TFTP can only share files over a local network, TFTP is known as Lightweight because it uses UDP(User Datagram Protocol) to transfer files and it has no advanced features such as listing files or listing directories</p>
+TFTP known as Trivial File transfer protocol is a simple file transfer protocol with features such as get or put files.
+Unlike FTP or SFTP which can share files across networks TFTP can only share files over a local network, TFTP is known as Lightweight because it uses UDP(User Datagram Protocol) to transfer files and it has no advanced features such as listing files or listing directories

 ## What problem did TFTP solve?

-<p style='text-align: justify;'>TFTP, or Trivial File Transfer Protocol, was developed to address specific challenges in network environments, primarily focusing on scenarios where simplicity, speed, and efficiency were crucial. </p>
+TFTP, or Trivial File Transfer Protocol, was developed to address specific challenges in network environments, primarily focusing on scenarios where simplicity, speed, and efficiency were crucial.

 ## How does TFTP work?

-<p style='text-align: justify;'>TFTP operates on a client-server model.
+TFTP operates on a client-server model.
 The client initiates a connection to the server and sends a request for a file transfer, specifying the filename and the transfer mode (binary or ASCII).
-The server, upon receiving the request, responds by either sending the requested file or an error message if the file is not found or if there's another issue.</p>
+The server, upon receiving the request, responds by either sending the requested file or an error message if the file is not found or if there's another issue.

 **Visual Representation of TFTP Communication Flow: Client-Server Interaction:**

 <img src="/images/blog/tftp-overview/tftp-communication-flow.png" alt="tftp communication flow" height="60%" >

-#### TFTP has 5 Different message types which is used to communicate between client andgit commit -m "modifies tftp overview globg images"
+TFTP has 5 Different message types which is used to communicate between client and server.
+They are:
- server they are,

 - RRQ
 - WRQ
 - DATA